 If you have taken an interest in investing in a buy-to-let property recently, or if you have been a landlord for some time, you will have probably heard the term HMO.
 But what is it, what does it mean, and what’s involved?

-HMO is the abbreviation for House of Multiple Occupancy, and it is a property which is let to 3 or more unrelated people who share the bathroom and/or kitchen facilities.
+HMO is the abbreviation for House in Multiple Occupancy, and it is a property which is let to 3 or more unrelated people from separate households who share the bathroom and/or kitchen facilities.
 Also known as a house share or a multi-let, each bedroom is let on an individual basis to tenants.

 Some HMO’s have bedrooms with an en-suite which means that the tenants will only share the kitchen facilities.
 It’s important to note that properties that provide each tenant with their own bathroom and kitchen facilities will be classed as self contained apartments or flats, and will not fall into the HMO category.